supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex1_Connect_Services.md

 1. Scroll to the bottom of the page and select **Apply Changes**.

-   >**Note:** If you see **No Permission** under **Connect incidents & alerts** that means **License** and Permissions we need to perform this task is not reflected on the Odl_user. it will take 1-2 hours to reflect you can perform the next task, exercise 2 and exercise 3. later you can perform task 5 again.
+   >**Note:** If you see **No Permission** under **Connect incidents & alerts** that means **License** and Permissions is not reflected on the Odl_user. it will take 1-2 hours to reflect the license on the odl user, meanwhile you can perform the next task, exercise 2 and exercise 3.
+After 1-2 hrs come back and refresh the page to re-perform the task 5 again.

 ### Task 6: Connect the Azure Activity connector.